gardiens/Time-Series-Library_skeleton/readme_global.md

 - you can train FEDFormers and AutoFormers on this dataset thanks to exp_Long_Term_Forecast
 - you can plot your results.they are stored in test_results after the test of your model.

+I added on every folder a readme to help you to grasp what functions are supposed to do.
+A FAQ is as well available for  any further technical questions.
+This comments are unfortunately in French.
+If you want to use fast some function of this repo, I added a COMMANDE_UTILE.ipynb which is supposed to summarize the needed functions.

 <!-- ROADMAP -->
 ## Roadmap